 - safety glasses (only for using with store-bought oven cleaner, the other methods do not require these)

 Many people first turn to the self-cleaning mode on their oven when cleaning it.

 The self-clean cycle is a time-saving convenience feature.
 The oven is cleaned by heat, at temperatures above normal cooking temperatures.
 During the cleaning cycle the oven is heated to about 880 degrees Fahrenheit (471° C.).
 At this temperature, food soils inside the oven decompose, leaving behind a small amount of ash.
 The leftover ash is similar to cigarette ashes, and wipes out easily with a wet cloth.GE Appliances

 The self-cleaning mode is also only safe if you have a moderately dirty oven.
 Extremely dirty ovens can cause a lot of smoke or even fire if the self-cleaning mode is used.

 Store-bought oven cleaners (affiliate link) can be very effective but they are also very caustic.
 People sensitive to harsh chemicals should definitely avoid these cleaners.
 They also emit a lot of fumes in the home so they are not my first choice.

-If you do choose to clean with a store-bought cleaner, be sure to remove everything from the oven first and follow the bottle directions completely.
+If you do choose to clean with a store-bought cleaner, be sure to follow the bottle directions completely.

 Baking Soda and Vinegar